tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 * _timeout_ is used to wait for a certain amount time and it's deafult if nothing is set.

-* Waiting for a port to become available is useful when services are not immediately available after their init scripts return which is true of certain Java application servers.
+* Waiting for a port to become available is useful when services are not immediately available after their init scripts return which is true for certain Java application servers.

 * It is also useful when starting guests with the virt module and needing to pause until they are ready.